By Mark Gilger (StaffWritermark_g@newsitem.com)

 250 years of records

-“We are one broken pipe, fire or flood away from losing 250 years of history,” he said.
+“We are one broken pipe, fire or flood away from losing 250 years of history.”

 “This is long overdue,” she said.
 “Not having the records digitalized has put us in jeopardy of losing them forever.
-Justin and I have worked on this for the past several months and we believe it can work, but it’s going to take time and money.”
+We have worked on this for the past several months and we believe it can work, but it’s going to take time and money.”